akavity/wildberries-web-gradle-testNg/readme.md

 * Test 13.
 Check information about refund and payment methods.
 * Test 14.
 Search for a question in FAQ.
 * Test 15.
 Sort products by price within set limits.
 * Test 16.
-Sort products by ascending price.
+Sort products by increasing price.
 * Test 17.
 Sort products by decreasing price.
 * Test 18.
 Sort products by newness.
 * Test 19.
 Sort products by rating.